 Some questions to ask your accountant

 How can you help me improve my finances?

 A good accountant will often save you more than they cost you in fees.
 Don’t be afraid to ask directly what benefits you can anticipate.

 Everyone’s personal tax situation varies making fixed price quotes tricky.
 But after your free initial contact your accountant should agree any fees with you up front before work is undertaken.

 If you are a senior registrar, how has your accountant helped others in your situation before.
-If you are a GP, how many GP’s does your accountant act for and what is their knowledge of the specific to your situation.
+If you are a GP, how many GPs does your accountant act for and what is their knowledge of the specifics of your situation.
 All the independent accountants on Medics’ Money are specialists that act for hundreds, in some cases thousands of doctors and have been verified by us.

 Your accountant should tell you what records you need to keep.
 Tip – accountants like information presented neatly and not just a big pile of receipts at the end of the year!